The Milwaukee & Northern – Appleton Branch

 Appleton, Wis., was Milepost 21 on circa 1885-1888 timetables, it was listed as Milepost 20 on an 1892 timetable.

-The Milwaukee Road (MILW), former M&N, yard in ‘the Flats’ at Appleton, Wis., circa 1898.
-The Chicago & North Western (C&NW), former Milwaukee, Lake Shore & Western (MLS&W), yard runs parallel along the far side the MILW yard.
-This view is looking north from E. South River St. The large, cream-colored brick building near the center of the scene is the Appleton Woolen Mills.
+The MILW, former M&N, yard in ‘the Flats’ at Appleton, Wis., circa 1898.
+The former M&N depot is just out-of-frame to the left.
+The C&NW, former MLS&W, yard runs parallel along the far side the MILW yard.
+This view is looking north from E. South River St. The piles of wood in the center of the scene belong to the J. H. Marston & Co. (later Marston Bros.
+Coal, Wood & Lime), a M&N/MILW customer.
+The large, cream-colored brick building near the center of the scene is the Appleton Woolen Mills.
 Appleton Lock No. 2 (historically Lock No. 16, counting from Green Bay) on the Fox River Navigation Canal is in the foreground.
 Photograph courtesy of Neenah Historical Society.

 Riverside Paper was a customer on the Appleton Branch in ‘the Flats’ at Appleton, Wis.
 This view is looking north from the aptly named Canal St. (now the Newberry Trail) circa 1915.
-The box car on the left is Pere Marquette PM 41064, the one on the right is Milwaukee Road (MILW) CM&StP 66886.
+The box car on the left is Pere Marquette PM 41064, the one on the right is CM&StP 66886.
 The sternwheeler Herman Hitz traverses the canal in the foreground.
 The paper mill was built by the Riverside Fibre & Paper Co. circa 1895.
-The Chicago & North Western (C&NW) rails ran along the north side of the mill, it was probably served by both railroads.
+The C&NW (former MLS&W) rails ran along the north side of the mill.
+It was probably served by both railroads.
 It closed in 2005 or 2006.
 The mill complex was eventually razed and some bland apartment buildings, the Landing at Eagle Flats and Riverwalk Place, were built on the site in 2011-12.
 Photograph courtesy of the Neenah Historical Society.

 The steam stern-wheeler Herman Hitz was built for the Cook & Brown Lime Co. by George D. Ryan & Son at Oshkosh, Wis., in 1910.
-It was 115’ long, 25.2’ wide, 5.5’ deep, 180 gross tons, with a crew of nine.
+It had a 115’ keel, 25.2’ beam, 5.5’ draft, 180 gross tons, with a crew of nine.
 It primarily hauled lime, brick and stone, manufactured by Cook & Brown Lime Co., on Lake Winnebago and the Fox River.
-Sometimes it also hauled other commodities, such as grain, to Green Bay and returned loaded with coal.
+Sometimes it also hauled other commodities, such as grain, to Green Bay, and returned loaded with coal.
 The vessel was named for Captain Herman Hitz, who had piloted the B. F. Carter for the Cook & Brown Lime Co. for 28 years.
-The Cook & Brown Lime Co. was also a M&N customer.
+The Cook & Brown Lime Co. facility at High Cliff was also a M&N/MILW customer.